 Turning from God, I prayed to you instead,

-my faith, my roar, the beast you tamed.
+new faith, old lust: the beast you tamed.

-I held on, so tightly to the ghosts that I could not save.
+I held on to the ghosts that I could not save

 ripped my still-beating heart from its unguarded cage

-and left me—so empty— half-dead on my knees.
+and left me carved open, half-dead on my knees.